Petalzu/Petalzu/README.md

 ### Hi there 👋

-I am a student majoring in data science and I will upload my Python project to GitHub to share with you.I hope to meet like-minded people here.
-We can help each other and achieve each other.

-"Facing fear ,create the future" is my motto.I hope it will help you.

 <!--
 **Petalzu/Petalzu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.